roar-net/problem-statements/problems/salt-spreading/README.md

 fuell and salt before heading to a dwelling place, ready for the next time.
-It is assumed that the vehicles are "off duty" after the final reload, hence the path from the refilling depot to their dwelling place does not count in the time duration and in the cost calculation.
+It is assumed that the vehicles are "off duty" after the final reload, hence the path from the refilling depot to their dwelling place does not count in the time duration and in the travling distance calculation.
 Further, due to the size of the vehicles and the movements they have to make, U-turns at some intersections are not allowed.

 <!--
 The problem is a generalization of the Capacited Arcs Routing